qiskit-community/qiskit-nature/docs/getting_started.rst

 =================

 Qiskit Nature supports the use of different classical libraries and programs, via drivers, which compute molecular information, such as one and two body integrals.
-This is needed as problem input algorithms that compute properties of molecules, such as ground state energy, so at least one such library/program should be installed.
+This is needed as problem input to algorithms that compute properties of molecules, such as ground state energy, so at least one such library/program should be installed.
 As you can choose which driver you use, you can install as many, or as few as you wish, that are supported by your platform etc.